Innovation-Pioneers/website/src/dictionary/products/en/liquid-organic-descaler-4-pieces.md

       for organic use.
 All ingredients are all rapidly biodegradable meeting international standards.
 Free from phosphate and Genetically Modified Organisms.
-  - type: slide
-    title: Clean your Steam Iron Machines!!
-    text: Liquid Organic Descaler can be used to clean your steam iron machines!!
-It will be giving unimaginable results
 highlights:
   - video: ""
     type: image